Find the Best Credit Report Sites

 PrivacyGuard is a company that offers credit reporting with access to three bureau credit reports, identity theft protection and regular credit monitoring services.
 The company is headquartered in Stamford, CT.

 Credit reports are maintained by three reporting agencies: Experian, TransUnion and Equifax.
-Not all lenders use the same credit report to investigate a consumer's financial background and history.
-It's important for consumers to stay current with their credit report to track any potential inaccuracies as well as to remain aware of their credit profile.
-It’s vital to be aware of one’s credit profile and monitor one’s credit if the consumer will be applying for a loan or renting an apartment.
+Lenders use credit reports to investigate a person's financial background and history.
+It's important to stay current with your credit report to track any potential inaccuracies and remain aware of your credit profile.
+It’s vital to be aware of your credit profile and to know how to check your credit score if you apply for a loan or rent an apartment.

 - Buying a house: When buying a house or applying for a mortgage, the FICO score along with a credit report will impact the borrower’s interest rate.
 Typically, a higher FICO credit score leads to a lower mortgage loan interest rate.